Lee Hi “Rose” Music Video Review

 With the entrance of the boy, I was afraid the dance would start to lose its interpretive nature and slip into the typical boy caressing the girl and girl pushing him away, yet even he followed the flower concept.
 His movements were delicate like a flower and even followed a story of a boy falling in love with a girl and then dying because of her at the end.

 Even though I loved the dance, I’m glad it wasn’t in the main video.
 The music video was meant to show through imagery the concept of an innocent, yet inwardly harmful girl while the dance showed it through movement.
 They work very well as two separate videos (In fact, I think adding the dance would have taken away from the tragic character of Lee Hi in the main video).
-As a dance to accompany the song, I give it a well-deserving 5/5.

 Overall, I was incredibly impressed with this video.
 While I have some complaints about the song, the imagery made the song well worth listening to.